 The indicator uses multiple entry strategies and multiple exit strategies.
 It uses a mean-reversion indicator for trade entry as long as Bitcoin is above its moving average.
 It holds until any one of a handful of exit conditions are met, a percent stop loss (to keep our profits as well as limit losses), a cross below a moving average, or a cross of the indicator below a predetermined boundary.

 Trades List and Monte Carlo Simulation:

-MCR Market Report - The Leader in Cryptocurrency Analytics
+MCR Market Report - The Leader in Quantitative Analytics

 The information provided by the MCR Market Report and its accompanying material is for informational purposes only.
 It should not be considered legal or financial advice.
 You should consult with an attorney or other professional to determine what may be best for your individual needs.

 The MCR Market Report does not make any guarantee or other promise as to any results that may be obtained from using our content.
 No one should make any investment decision without first consulting his or her own financial advisor and conducting his or her own research and due diligence.
 To the maximum extent permitted by law, the MCR Market Report disclaims any and all liability in the event any information, commentary, analysis, opinions, advice and/or recommendations prove to be inaccurate, incomplete or unreliable, or result in any investment or other losses.

 Content contained on or made available through the website is not intended to and does not constitute legal advice or investment advice and no attorney-client relationship is formed.
 Your use of the information on the website or materials linked from the Web is at your own risk.